bytewithpalak/Credit-card-fraud-detection/README.md

 In this notebook, I explored a popular credit card transactions dataset and built a fraud detection model.
 Fraudulent transactions are rare and hidden, so the goal was to detect them based on patterns in the data.

 ⚙️ Workflow

-mathematica
-Copy code
-Credit Card Data → Data Preprocessing → Data Analysis → Train-Test Split → Logistic Regression → Evaluation 📁 Dataset
+Credit card data ➡️ Data Preprocessing ➡️ Data Analysis ➡️ Train-Test Split ➡️ Logistic Regression ➡️ Evaluation

+📁 Dataset
 Source: Kaggle Credit Card Fraud Detection dataset